-ORIGINAL REVISION sought under § 1519 of the Code, all parties to litigation pending in the United States in which the debtor is a party at the time of the filing of the petition, and such other entities as the court may direct, notice by mail of the (3) Communicating with a Foreign Court or Foreign Representative.
-If the court intends to communicate with a foreign court or foreign representative, the clerk or the court's designee must give notice by mail of court's intention to communicate with a foreign court or foreign representative. the court's intention to all those listed in $(q)(1)$ .
+ORIGINAL REVISION sought under § 1519 of the Code, all parties to litigation pending in the United States in which the debtor is a party at the time of the filing of the petition, and such other entities as the court may direct, notice by mail of the court's intention to communicate with a (3) Communicating with a Foreign Court or Foreign Representative.
+If the court intends to communicate with a foreign court or foreign representative, the clerk or the court's designee must give notice by mail of the court's intention to all those listed foreign court or foreign representative. in $(q)(1)$.